awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md

-# Creating an IAM Role to Allow Amazon Aurora to Access AWS Services<a name="AuroraMySQL.Integrating.Authorizing.IAM.CreateRole"></a>
+# Creating an IAM role to allow Amazon Aurora to access AWS services<a name="AuroraMySQL.Integrating.Authorizing.IAM.CreateRole"></a>

 After creating an IAM policy to allow Aurora to access AWS resources, you must create an IAM role and attach the IAM policy to the new IAM role\.